zebzolino/Reality-Checker/README.md

 Contributing
 ------------
-You are allowed to contribute or anything related **as long** as you give credits.
+You are not allowed to contribute yet.

 Preview/Screenshots (OLD)